RVATech/communiTECH2017/README.md

-Run setup.sh to install preqrequisite Docker images.
+Run docker compose to deploy the application backend.